-While seeing everything on our list by yourself would be highly difficult, Island Life Taiwan offers well-constructed day tours to all of these places and so much more.
+While seeing all the Hualien Taiwan attractions on our list by yourself would be highly difficult, Island Life Taiwan offers well-constructed day tours to all of these places and so much more.
 There are so many things to do in Taiwan and Hualien County is such a diverse and beautiful region, why would you not?!